Know your worth: Supporting Leadership revisited

 “By the time my manager had a chance to talk to me about an issue, I’d have already either done it or have a plan for how to do it” Supporting Leadership participant, 2019

-The Supporting Leadership Project was completed in the shadow of the Covid-19 pandemic, we never really got the chance to explore or share the findings as we would have wished and I have always wanted to revisit it.
-To do this justice would require time and resources that I probably will never have but even without the benefit of running a follow up consultation I feel quite certain that, five years on, many of the findings have stood the test of time.
+The Supporting Leadership Project was completed in the shadow of the Covid-19 pandemic and the report was finalised in June 2020.
+We never really had the chance to explore or share the findings as we would have wished and I have always wanted to revisit it - to do this justice would require time and resources that I probably will never have but even without the benefit of running a follow up consultation I feel quite certain that, five years on, many of the findings have stood the test of time.

-From my experience of the four institutions I have worked in since the publication of the report - yes four (!) despite my best efforts and the illusion of a permanent contract - I have seen a consensus that the financial environment for non-profits is still incredibly tough, perhaps increasingly tough, and so the endless pressure to do more with less, that was already identified in the project, is unlikely to have gone away.
+From my experience of the four institutions I have worked in since the publication of the report - yes four (!) despite my best efforts and the illusion of a permanent contract - I have seen that the financial environment for non-profits is still incredibly tough and so the endless pressure to do more with less, that was already identified in the project, is unlikely to have gone away.
 Five years on and five years more experienced, sadly I am also able to confirm the ongoing validity of the finding that with increasing age and experience does not necessarily come progression and better remuneration.

 Whilst much of the Supporting Leadership Report feels all too familiar, there is still something that surprised me and that I want to share.
 When we were working on the project I always assumed that the report would be of greatest value to organisations who wish to better understand and better utilise the skills of their administrative staff.
 What I realise now is that its greatest value may not be for organisations but for individuals instead.

-Through the project we confirmed that it can be hard for people in administrative support roles to understand their value and so to anyone who is struggling to see their worth - for whatever reason - I would like to offer you a reminder of your truly remarkable skills and strengths.
+Through the project we confirmed that it can be hard for people in administrative support roles to understand their value.
+In my own case, with such a rocky career path over recent years I am finding it harder and harder to pick myself up again and again, so to anyone who might similarly be struggling to see their worth - for whatever reason - I would like to offer you a reminder of your truly remarkable skills and strengths.

 Adapted from the Supporting Leadership Report: